mauricenaef/birthhood/README_NEW.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to Andrea Glauser for providing the initial data and Inspiration to the Project
-* Inspiration
-* etc
+* Thanks to all the guys at SO for having had the same issues we had